-- (1) The Shareholders of the Corporation most recently approved the Option Plan and the Restricted Share Plan on May 23, 2019. - (2) The maximum number of common shares reserved for issuance under the Option Plan is 10% of the outstanding common shares of the Corporation on a rolling basis. - (3) The maximum number of common shares reserved for issuance under the Restricted Share Plan is 2,700,000 common shares.
+(1) The Shareholders of the Corporation most recently approved the Option Plan and the Restricted Share Plan on May 19, 2022 and May 23, 2019, respectively.

+(2) The maximum number of common shares reserved for issuance under the Option Plan is 10% of the outstanding common shares of the Corporation on a rolling basis.